 Reflective Practice – the ability to self-assess competence, to seek out and learn from feedback, to practice self-care, and to commit to one’s professional development.

-Diagnosis, Assessment, Case Conceptualization – the ability to assess and diagnose problems, capabilities and issues.
-The ability to assess using a variety of methods, to accurately conceptualize cases and to communicate findings clearly and constructively.
+Assessment & Diagnosis – the ability to assess and diagnose problems, capabilities, and issues.
+The ability to assess using a variety of methods and to communicate findings clearly and constructively.

-Research, Outcome evaluation - the ability to evaluate the progress of own activities and use this information to improve own effectiveness.
+Outcome Evaluation - the ability to evaluate the progress of one’s own activities and to use this information to improve one’s own clinical effectiveness.